 - 1. Go to Auto Dialer > Contact > Contact and click New. - 2.
 Enter the contact's Name and their Main number, and any other family, business, and emergency settings as required. - 3.
 Click Create. - 4.
-You can also Import (and Export) multiple contacts at once via CSV or vCard.
+To Import (and Export) multiple contacts at once, select CSV or vCard.